polarityio/cisco-umbrella/README.md

 ### Allow Blocklist Submission
 Allows you to submit a domain to be blocklisted on Cisco Umbrella.

+### Allow Allowlist Submission
+Allows you to submit a domain to be allowlisted on Cisco Umbrella.

 ### Cisco Umbrella Management API URL
 The URL of the Cisco Umbrella Management API including the schema (i.e., https://).